kumaratul60/design-patterns/Web-Design/web-works.md

 | LCP    | Largest content       |
 | TTI    | Page usable           |

+**Note:**

-**Beginner Note:** These are key points in loading a webpage.
+1. These are key points in loading a webpage.
 FCP is when you first see something on screen.
-**Advanced Note:** Use Chrome DevTools or Web Vitals to measure these.
+2. Use Chrome DevTools or Web Vitals to measure these.
 Aim for LCP under 2.5s for good UX.

 ---